Microsoft Outlook Integration

 Click on “Microsoft Outlook” to select which personal contact folders, or even public folders, to use for contact matching.
 Select as many as you want but take note that the more you select, the slower the caller ID matching will be.

-Check the “Show Folder Selection Dialog” to let you choose in which contact folder to create the contact when it’s not found.
+Check the “Show Folder Selection Dialog” to enable the option to choose in which contact folder to create the contact when it’s not found.